Th3R3ality/Th3R3ality/README.md

-- 👋 Hi, I’m @Th3R3ality
+- 👋 Hello.
-- 👀 I’m interested in game hacking
+- 👀 looking for c++.
-- 🌱 I’m currently learning c++
+- 🌱 growing illegal c++ in my backyard.
-- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me Th3R3ality#0001
+- 📞 Reality#7777

 <!---
 Th3R3ality/Th3R3ality is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.